microsoft/datashaper/docs/verbs/destructure.md

 Additional options:

-- Preserve source column: retains the original column alongside with the new columns.
 - Keys: provide a list of which keys from the object the user wants to add as new columns.
+Default is to use all keys.
+- Keep source columns: retains the original columns instead of replacing.

 Example